 Inflammation of the nasal passages

-For these types of cases, you must treat the underlying allergy or infection that’s causing the problem to eliminate the symptoms.
+For these types of cases, you must treat the underlying allergy or infection that’s causing the sinusitis and eliminate the symptoms.

 This condition occurs when you have momentary pauses in breathing while sleeping.

 Because the brain isn’t receiving any oxygen during this time, it can cause you to wake up with a headache.
-Classic signs of sleep apnea include dark circles under the eyes and excessive tiredness (despite getting enough sleep).
+Classic signs of sleep apnea include dark circles under the eyes and excessive tiredness (despite going to bed early).

-If you sleep with someone, ask them if you snore as this can be another symptom of this problem.
+If you sleep with someone, ask them if you snore of if they’ve noticed anything unusual during the night, as this can be another symptom of this problem.

 Stress, everyday worries and anxiety can alter the quality of your sleep.
 Many of us go to bed really late, only to get up early the next morning.
-As a result, we do not get our necessary 8 hours of sleep each night.
+As a result, we do not get the essential 8 hours of sleep each night.
 This also affects the quality of our sleep.

 Negative emotions and recurring nightmares can also cause migraines.

-Outside lights and noises (a dripping faucet, a street light, a blaring television, snoring, etc.) disturb the quality of your sleep, giving you a morning headache.
+Outside lights and noises (a dripping faucet, a street light, a blaring television, snoring, etc.) disturb the quality of your sleep, giving you a headache the next morning.

-If you don’t get enough sleep, are tense or sleep in a poor position, you may suffer from nightmares or insomnia.
+If you don’t get enough sleep, you feel tense or you fall sleep in an awkward position, you may suffer from nightmares or insomnia.
 The neck and shoulder muscles become tense and put pressure on the skull, causing a headache.

 Be sure to sleep on a good mattress with an adequate pillow.
-This will not only help you sleep better, it will also support the entire spinal column, above all the cervical vertebra.
+This will not only help you sleep better, it will also support the entire spinal column, and most important of all, the cervical vertebra.

 Overuse of medication

 Basically, we’re referring to the drugs designed to alleviate headaches.
-When the pain occurs two or more times a week, it’s not uncommon to turn to medication (prescription or over the counter).
+When the pain occurs two or more times a week, it’s not uncommon to turn to medication (be it prescription or over the counter).

 Overuse of pain relievers produces a counterproductive side effect.
-This means that the same medications that you take to relieve pain could also be causes of morning headaches.
+This means that the same medications that you take to relieve pain could also be the cause of your morning headaches.